KananAvs/Candle/README.md

     ```
 5. Open a new Pull Request.

+### Development Guidelines

+- Follow the existing code style and component structure
+- Ensure cross-browser compatibility
+- Test on both mobile and desktop devices
+- Use CSS modules for component styling
+- Run ESLint before submitting code

-> **Tip:** For added clarity, consider including a short description of your changes in the Pull Request.
+> **Tip:** For added clarity, consider including a short description and screenshots of your changes in the Pull Request.

 ###### [⬆️ Back to Table of Contents](#toc)
 ---